Women & Psychedelics: Uncovering Invisible Voices [Book in Spanish] [English version forthcoming in 2023]

 - (2016) Megan Davies and Erika Dyck with, Leslie Baker, Lanny Beckman, Geertje Boschma, Chris Dooley, Kathleen Kendall, Eugene LeBlanc, Robert Menzies, Marina Morrow, Diane Purvey, Nérée St-Amand, Marie-Claude Thifault, Jayne Whyte, Victor Willis.
 “After the Asylum in Canada: Surviving Deinstitutionalisation and Revising History,” in Post-War Psychiatry in the Western World.
 Deinstitutionalisation and After, ed.
 Despo Kritsotaki, Victoria Long, Matthew Smith (Palgrave MacMillan, 2016), pp. 75-96

-- (2016) Dyck, E. and Lucas Richert, “No Longer Novel: The Transition from Emerging to Mainstream Drug,” in Novel and Synthetic Drugs: Emerging Issues, Legal Policy, and Public Health (eds) John Stogner, Bryan Miller and David Khey (CRC Press), in press.
+- (2016) Dyck, E. and Lucas Richert, “No Longer Novel: The Transition from Emerging to Mainstream Drug,” in Novel and Synthetic Drugs: Emerging Issues, Legal Policy, and Public Health (eds) John Stogner, Bryan Miller and David Khey (CRC Press).

 - (2016) Dyck, E. “Eugenics, Experiments and Economics: Medical Ethics and Informed Consent in Alberta’s Sexual Sterilization Program,” in The Uses of Humans in Experiments Erika Dyck and Larry Stewart (eds) (Amsterdam: Clio Medica Series/Brill, 2016), pp. 260-280